 3. Quick and efficient

 Considering that you don’t have to visit the bank for internet banking, it comes naturally that it is much quicker.
 It is a very efficient way of transferring funds.
 Suppose you want to purchase products or services, you don’t have to visit the bank and deposit money to the merchant’s account.
 You can simply use internet banking for transactions, and the product or services will be made available to you.
 Additionally, services like booking a fixed deposit or applying for a loan can be done from the comfort of your home.
+All these are made possible by the modern technologies in banking.

 4. Easy tracking